 The Coronavirus laws have caused confusion amongst the public, the police, and politicians alike.
-In March, the police were handed additional powers with no idea how to use them, and this lead to some worrying results.
-For example, during April and May the Crown Prosecution Service admitted that every single one of the charges they brought against people under the Coronavirus Act had been incorrect.
+In March 2020, the police were handed additional powers with no idea how to use them, and this lead to some worrying results.
+For example, during April and May of that year the Crown Prosecution Service admitted that every single one of the charges they brought against people under the Coronavirus Act had been incorrect.

 Disappointingly, this confusion has repeatedly resulted in the police enforcing discriminatory practices once again.
 The National Police Chiefs Council admitted in July 2020 that Black and Asian people were almost twice as likely to receive fines under the Coronavirus regulations as their white counterparts.
 And when there were fewer people on the streets during lockdown, stop and searches actually went up, and continued to be used almost 10 times more frequently against Black people.

 Despite the easing of lockdown, the police have continued to misuse the powers they have.
 As we reported previously, Ken Hinds was wrongfully threatened with Coronavirus laws to intimidate a protest his charity was involved in, and we have heard reports of other protesters being threatened with the vague justification of “Coronavirus powers”.

 This article gives a brief explanation of the current Coronavirus regulations, and what you can and cannot do.
-This article refers to the regulations in England outside of Tier 4 and is correct as of 21st December 2020.
+This article refers to the regulations in England under Step 2 and is correct as of 12 April 2021.